Director, Professor, Intel Charles E. Young Preeminence Endowed Chair Professor

 SCAN Lab Assistant Director, Assistant Professor

 Dr. Navid Asadizanjani is currently an Assistant Research Professor at the Florida Institute for Cybersecurity (FICS).
-H completed his Ph.D. in mechanical engineering from University of Connecticut in summer 2014 and continue his research as Post-doctoral fellow at UConn CHASE prior to this position.
-He investigates the novel technique for integrated circuits counterfeit detection and prevention, System and chip level reverse engineering, Anti reverse engineering, etc. His results are published in several journals and conferences.
-He has receive several awards during his PhD such as, ISFA best paper award and D.E.
+H completed his Ph.D. in mechanical engineering from the University of Connecticut in summer 2014 and continue his research as Post-doctoral fellow at UConn CHASE prior to this position.
+He investigates the novel technique for integrated circuits counterfeit detection and prevention, System and chip level reverse engineering, Anti-reverse engineering, etc. His results are published in several journals and conferences.
+He has received several awards during his Ph.D. such as ISFA best paper award and D.E.
 Crow innovation prize.

 Computer networks, Internet security, wireless communications, and distributed computing.

 Dr. Shigang Chen is a Professor with Department of Computer and Information Science and Engineering at University of Florida.
 His research interests include computer networks, Internet security, wireless communications, and distributed computing.
 He published more than 190 peer-reviewed journal/conference papers.
 He holds University of Florida Research Foundation (UFRF) Professorship and University of Florida Term Professorship from 2017 to 2020.
 He is a Fellow of IEEE, an ACM Distinguished Member, and a Distinguished Lecturer of IEEE Communication Society.